aaakash06/GuidanceConnect/README.md

-TodoFe is a frontend library of beautiful components.
+GuidanceConnect is a web platform that connects guidance seeker and provider through seamless video call scheduling system.

 Tech Stack used:

 1. Next.js
-2. ShadCN
+2. MongoDB
+3. ClerkAuth